lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

       :align: center
       :alt: SSH / SFTP connection dialog expanded

-For the SSH connection, click "DOWNLOAD SSH KEY" button to download the SSH private key (``id_container``).
+For the connection, click "DOWNLOAD SSH KEY" button to download the SSH private key (``id_container``).
 Also, remember the host and port number.
-Then, you can connect to SFTP server using the Connection Example code written in the dialog, or you can connect to SSH / SFTP by referring to the following :ref:`link<sftp_connection_for_linux_and_mac>`.
+Then, you can copy your files to the session using the Connection Example code written in the dialog, or referring to the following guide: :ref:`link<sftp_connection_for_linux_and_mac>`.
+To perserve the files, you need to transfer the files to the data folder.
+Also, the session will be terminated when there is no transfer for some time.

 .. note::
    If you upload your SSH keypair, the ``id_container`` will be set with your